Balochistan, Pakistan: Religion

-According to the 2017 Census, nearly all of the population of Balochistan were Muslims.
-There were also Hindu and Christian minorities in the province.
-The Hindu population in the province was approximately 49,133 (including the Scheduled Castes).
+According to the 2023 Census, nearly all of the population of Balochistan were Muslims.
+There were also Christian and Hindu minorities in the province.The Christian Population was approximately 62,732 and Hindu population in the province was approximately 59,107 (including the Scheduled Castes).
 The Shri Hinglaj Mata mandir which is the largest Hindu pilgrimage centre in Pakistan is situated in Balochistan.
-There was also a Christian minority of 26,462 individuals in the province.